Carreau/phd-dissertation/parts/part2.rst

 minimum approach distance is reduced by 0.25 to 1 µm and the procedure repeated.
-Once the maximum force measured is in the 10-15pN range the right distance is found and up to 10 automatic force-indentation experiments are performed.
+Once the maximum force measured is in the 10-15pN range the right distance is found and up to 10 automatic force-indentation experiments are performed (:num:`Fig #bead-move`) .
 Before each indentation the software automatically does a "scan" of each bead to ensure correct calibration.
 An indentation cycle has the following step: